Jesse Winker Player Props: Brewers vs. Mets

 - Winker hit .219 with 15 doubles, 14 home runs and 85 walks.

-- Among qualified hitters in MLB play last year, his batting average ranked 120th, his on-base percentage ranked 40th, and he was 121st in the league in slugging.
+- Among the qualified hitters last season, he ranked 120th in batting average, while his on-base percentage ranked 40th and he was 121st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.